Secure your ideas and creations that make your business stand out from the competition.

 By leveraging our 15+ years in business operations and defense litigation skills, we’re ready to support you in establishing proper foundations.
 You’ll be set up to fend off problems like idea thieves while representing and guiding you through even the deepest of waters.
 (Like lawsuits brought by that customer you spent months trying to satisfy.)

-We can support you in drafting business agreements, registering intellectual property, or representing you in a court of law.
+We can support you in drafting business agreements, registering intellectual property, or representing you in a court.
 Basically, all the Uncle Sam-type things that make your head hurt when it comes to your business—we’ve got you covered.

 To get started, book a call so we can better understand your needs.